mikoiam/masstransit-workflows/README.md

 # masstransit-workflows
-Workflow engine built on top of MassTransit
+Task based workflow engine built on top of MassTransit as an alternative to state machine based MassTransit Sagas.